StereoVLA: Enhancing Vision-Language-Action Models with Stereo Vision: Evaluation

 \subsubsection{Qualitative Analysis}

 $\pi_{0.5}$ and the original SpatialVLA model often approached correct target objects, but consistently closed the gripper too early, likely due to the lack of precise spatial perception.
-SpatialVLA-D, despite being given superior stereo-derived depth, still struggled, possibly due to the loss of fine geometric detail as it down-samples the depth during spatial encoding.

-GraspVLA-S, which encodes left and right images independently, performed well when grasping bar-shaped objects placed at $0^\circ$, but was much worse on other tasks.
-We hypothesize that GraspVLA's additional supervision of grasping poses enhanced the model's spatial perception capability, yet unable to consistently capture the fine-grained spatial relationship from the subtle differences between stereo views.
+In contrast, \thiswork{} achieves the highest success rate on all tasks, demonstrating its superior performance.
+Interestingly, SpatialVLA-ED struggled despite utilizing superior stereo-derived depth.
+This suggests that the down-sampling of depth maps during spatial encoding may result in the loss of critical geometric details.
+Meanwhile, GraspVLA-S, which encodes left and right images independently, performed well on bar-shaped objects but failed significantly on more complex tasks.
+We hypothesize that while GraspVLA's additional pose supervision enhances general spatial awareness, it remains unable to capture fine-grained spatial relationships from the subtle disparities between stereo views.

 Overall, these results suggest that the superior performance of \thiswork{} stems from methodological innovations rather than from data scale or quality, emphasizing the critical role of model architectures and training strategies in the stereo setting.